Log in

 Previous SIGs have included Higher Education and Spirituality in End-of-Life Care

 Free informational services: The Network facilitates discussion of emerging issues relating to the study of spirituality, the dissemination of research, the application of findings, and consideration of their impact.
-It keeps members in touch with each other and current issues and developments through its website, including blogs, reading lists, announcements of relevant events, and links to other like-minded organisations.
+It keeps members in touch with each other and current issues and developments through its website which includes reading lists, announcements of relevant events, and links to other like-minded organisations.

 Read more about joining the INSS